Top level directory structure:

 to indicate the 2-7 column in the 3rd non-comment line. -

-Tests that ensure certain visual output is produced: Those render the result of the test with the
+Tests that ensure certain output is produced:

 typst-render

-reference image size exceeds
+reference output size exceeds

 If you have the choice between writing a test using assertions or using reference images, prefer assertions.
 This makes the test easier to understand in isolation and prevents bloat due to images.